JohnBHalstead/Lime_Experiment/README.md

 # Lime_Experiment
 Python code for Lime feature explanations by row using public Wisconsin breast cancer data on four SkiLearn classifiers.

-All plots are for observation numbe one.
+All plots are for observation number one.